maickrau/ribotin/README.md

 bin/ribotin-verkko -x human -i /path/to/verkko/assembly -o output_folder_prefix
 ```

+The folder in parameter `-i` should be the same folder as verkko's parameter `-d`.
 This finds the rDNA clusters based on k-mer matches to human rDNA and assembly graph topology, extracts HiFi reads uniquely assigned to each cluster, and for each cluster builds a graph and a consensus and finds variants supported by at least 3 reads and builds morph consensuses.
 Results are written per cluster to `output_folder_prefix[x]` where `[x]` is the cluster number.

 ##### Verkko based (manual):